-Once the complete manifest is built, the Primary MAY send the manifest to the Director repository.
+Once the complete manifest is built, the Primary can send the manifest to the Director repository.
 However, it is not strictly required that the Primary send the manifest until step three.
-If permitted by the implementation, a Primary MAY send only a diff of the manifest to save bandwidth.
+If permitted by the implementation, a Primary could send only a diff of the manifest to save bandwidth.
 If an implementation permits diffs, the Director SHOULD have a way to request a full manifest.

-Secondaries MAY send their version report at any time so that it is already stored on the Primary when it wishes to check for updates.
-Alternatively, the Primary MAY request a version report from each Secondary at the time of the update check.
+Secondaries can send their version reports at any time so that they are already stored on the Primary when it wishes to check for updates.
+Alternatively, the Primary can request a version report from each Secondary at the time of the update check.